Tuesday's Closing Grain + LIvestock Futures Prices

 Ag Market News and Commodity Comments

-Boxed beef cutout values were weak on the choice and higher on select on light to moderate demand and offerings.
-Choice beef was.31 lower at 251.08 and select was .84 higher at 238.68.
+Boxed beef cutout values were steady to weak on light to moderate demand and offerings.
+Choice beef was down .19 at 246.11, and select was .56 lower at 233.83.